Tanzania, in full

 Best time: June to November (dry season)

-During the dry season, the Tarangire River becomes the only permanent water source for hundreds of kilometres.
+During the dry season, the Tarangire River becomes the only permanent water source for hundreds of kilometers.
 Elephants gather in numbers rarely seen elsewhere in Africa, alongside lions, leopard, wild dog, and huge flocks of migratory birds.
-The landscape itself, ancient baobabs, dry riverbed, bronze grass, is unlike anything else in Tanzania.
+The landscape itself is characterized by ancient baobabs and dry riverbed.

-Tarangire pairs well with time in the Serengeti or the southern highlands, and often sees far fewer vehicles than the northern circuit.
+Tarangire pairs well with time in the Serengeti, or the Southern Highlands.

 RUAHA & THE SOUTH